oracle-livelabs/security/database/story/story-hack/story-hack.md

     - You can create the Data Redaction policies in one central location and easily manage them from there
     - The Data Redaction policies enable you to create a wide variety of policy conditions based on `SYS_CONTEXT` values, which can be used at runtime to decide when the Data Redaction policies will apply to the results of the application user's query

-    > To learn more about how to use Data Redaction, please refer to the "[DB Security - ASO (Transparent Data Encryption & Data Redaction)] (https://livelabs.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=703)" workshop
+    > To learn more about how to use Data Redaction, please refer to the "[DB Security - ASO (Transparent Data Encryption & Data Redaction)] (https://livelabs.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=703)" workshop.
+If you want to get hands on with Data Redaction on **Autonomous Database**, please refer to "[Oracle Data Redaction for Oracle Autonomous Database] (https://livelabs.oracle.com/pls/apex/f?p=133:180:102750004961851::::wid:4061)"

     ---